deephacks/vals/readme.md

 ### How to use @FinalValue

-Create an interface and annotate it with @FinalValue.
+Create an interface and annotate it with @Val.
 All non-void, parameterless, getter methods on this interface will be treated as properties, each having same type as the return type of the method.

 Two classes will automatically be generated at compile time.

-* A class named FinalValue_[name].java that implement the @FinalValue interface.
+* A class named Val_[name].java that implement the @Val interface.
-* A builder class named [name]Builder.java that construct @FinalValue interface objects using the Builder pattern.
+* A builder class named [name]Builder.java that construct @Val interface objects using the Builder pattern.

 Notice the following conventions.

 * The implementation is immutable and implements toString, equals and hashCode based on defined properties.
-* Default hashCode, equals and toString method can be vetoed by the @FinalValue interface using naming conventions.
+* Default hashCode, equals and toString method can be vetoed by the @Val interface using naming conventions.
 * All values are checked for null when constructed/built unless the method is @javax.annotation.Nullable.
 * Properties can define default values by returning them from the method on the interface.
-* @FinalValue interfaces can extend any interface as long as it provide a default implementation.
+* @Val interfaces can extend any interface as long as it provide a default implementation.
-* A post construction hook (called inside the constructor) can be defined by @FinalValue interfaces that need to validate/constrain properties further.
+* A post construction hook (called inside the constructor) can be defined by @Val interfaces that need to validate/constrain properties further.
 * Even tough instances are immutable each builder is equipped with a method that construct a builder copy from an existing instance with same values.
 This makes it easy to update values without violating immutability.

 ### pom.xml